Animal Welfare

 - Freedom from fear and distress

-As a major convenient foods and beverage company, we strive for sustainable practices in all of our business areas, including animal well-being.
-Some products in PepsiCo's broad global portfolio use animal ingredients, for example, cheese seasonings, eggs in baked items and other products, or chicken broth.
-Apart from our dairy business, animal products represent a small portion of our commodity purchase volumes.
+While animal products do not make up a large portion of our commodity purchase volumes, we strive nevertheless for sustainable practices in animal well-being.
+Some of the products in PepsiCo's broad global portfolio that use animal ingredients include: dairy seasonings, eggs in baked items and other products or chicken broth.

-Working closely with our suppliers and other stakeholders is vitally important to improving animal welfare in our global supply chains.
-Many of the animal ingredients we purchase do not come directly from farmers, which makes suppliers key partners to driving improvements.
-All suppliers to PepsiCo are held to the standards set in our Global Supplier Code of Conduct and are urged to support the principles laid out in our Global Policy on Animal Welfare.
+Working closely with our suppliers is vitally important to improving animal welfare in our global supply chains.
+Many of the animal ingredients we purchase do not come directly from farmers, which makes suppliers key to driving improvements.
+Suppliers are urged to follow the standards outlined in our Global Policy on Animal Welfare, which outlines our approach to managing relevant issues in our supply chain, including dairy cattle and broiler chicken welfare, cage-free eggs and animal testing.
+Additionally, all PepsiCo suppliers are expected to adhere to the principles outlined in our Global Supplier Code of Conduct.

 Progress